Across the Pacific: Production

 On Dec.
-20, 1941, The New York Times reported the sale of Carson's story for $12,500.
+20, 1941, The New York Times reported the sale of Robert Carson's story "Aloha Means Goodbye", which was originally published in The Saturday Evening Post, for $12,500.

 After the hiatus caused by the attack on Pearl Harbor, production resumed on March 2, 1942, and filming continued through May 2, 1942 (including retakes).
 The film opened in New York City on September 4, 1942.

 Colonel J. G. Taylor was technical advisor for the court-martial scene that opens the film.

-TCM's Bret Wood reports that John Huston created the effect of being on the ocean by having the set of the ship's deck built on a platform supported by hydraulic lifts to keep everything moving.
+Turner Classic Movies' Bret Wood reports that John Huston created the effect of being on the ocean by having the set of the ship's deck built on a platform supported by hydraulic lifts to keep everything moving.
 In some of the interior shots, “The camera subtly, almost imperceptibly, edges toward and away from the actors, providing a vaguely disorienting effect that well serves the film's ever-shifting moral ground.”

 Music

-Adolph Deutsch turned the Engineers Hymn (as played to the tune of “The Son of a Gambolier”) into an evocative theme for the character of Richard Leland.
-We also hear a few poignant measures of West Point's “Alma Mater ” after the court-martial, when Leland looks at his class ring and puts it back on his finger.
+Adolph Deutsch turned the Engineers Hymn (as played to the tune of “The Son of a Gambolier”) into an evocative theme for the character of Richard Leland (Humphrey Bogart).
+A few poignant measures of West Point's “Alma Mater” are also heard after the court-martial, when Leland looks at his class ring and puts it back on his finger.

 Changing directors

-Director John Huston was called up by the Army Service Forces Signal Corps during filming.
-In a later interview he claimed that he deliberately left Leland tied up and held at gunpoint in a cliff-hanger set up for his replacement to solve.
+Director Huston was called up by the Army Service Forces Signal Corps during filming.
+In a later interview, he claimed that he deliberately left Leland tied up and held at gunpoint in a cliff-hanger set up for his replacement to solve.
 Vincent Sherman took over on April 22, 1942, and finished directing the film (minus the script that Huston had taken with him, explaining "Bogie will know how to get out").
 Afterwards, Huston declared that Sherman's solution to the problem "lacked credibility“.
 The studio's solution to the problem was to discard Huston's footage of the impossible dilemma and write a new scenario.

 Effect of internment

-TCM.com reports that Mary Astor later recalled that the constantly expanding internment of Japanese Americans ordered by President Franklin D. Roosevelt on March 3, 1942, deprived Japanese actors of their jobs on the film.
+TCM reports that Mary Astor later recalled that the constantly expanding internment of Japanese Americans ordered by President Franklin D. Roosevelt on March 3, 1942, deprived Japanese actors of their jobs on the film.
 The file on Across the Pacific in the USC Cinema-Television Library shows that ethnically Chinese actors were cast as the Japanese characters from the beginning.
-Aside from Technical Advisor Dan Fujiwara and “a few bit players”, there were no ethnically Japanese participants in Across the Pacific.
+Aside from technical advisor Dan Fujiwara and “a few bit players”, there were no ethnically Japanese participants in Across the Pacific.